lbormann/darts-caller/README.md

 - dont care about last slash in webhook
 - add Readme-section for updating
 - fix webhook for apps that need info of every throw
-- Sounds for every throw (normal, double, tripple, missed)

 ### Done
 - Prevent from double calling
 - only one webhook with all information (to prevent race condition on receiving app): leg_end, turn, throw_number, throw_value, points_left, variant, user
 - let the user configure caller-volume
+- Sounds for every throw (single, double, tripple, missed)

 ## LAST WORDS